Patent Pro Bono for Inventors

 TALA’s Patent Pro Bono program currently serves solo inventors who

-Before being accepted for the TALA Patent Pro Bono program, participants are required
+Before being accepted for the TALA Patent Pro Bono program, participants must:

-• to meet a financial criteria and residence requirement for qualification;
+• meet the financial criteria and residence requirement for qualification;

-• to complete the USPTO online course “Basic Patent Training for Independent Inventors and Small Businesses” and print out the certificate of completion;
+• if invited to apply, complete the USPTO online course “Basic Patent Training for Independent Inventors and Small Businesses” and print out the certificate of completion; and

-Inventors who have not filed a provisional application may register to attend TALA’s Patent Pro Bono clinic and speak with a patent attorney advisor.
-The patent advisor will evaluate the patentability, readiness, and fit for TALA’s Patent Pro Bono program.
-Inventors who are screened through this process and are ready to proceed with a patent application will be allowed to enter the program after the clinic consultation.
-There is no charge for TALA’s Patent Pro Bono clinic.
+All potential applicants to the TALA Patent Pro Bono program must register for and attend a Patent Pro Bono Clinic via video conference to speak with a volunteer patent attorney advisor.
+The advisor will evaluate the patentability, readiness, and fit for TALA’s Patent Pro Bono program.
+Inventors who are ready to proceed with a patent application may be invited to enter the program’s waitlist based on current caseload and volunteer availability.
+There is no charge for TALA’s Patent Pro Bono Clinic.

 Ready to apply for the Patent Pro Bono program?